 In Indonesia, he struck a deal with people smugglers only for their Australian bound boat to be intercepted and its human cargo detained.

 Interned at the naval base on Manus Island, Mr Boochani and about 900 men are part of Australia's Pacific Solution.

 Their suffering in a make shift prison camp on an equatorial, jungle island in the Bismarck Archipelago, deters other refugees from jumping the queue of displaced people seeking asylum in Australia.

-"I don't like to go to Australia," said Mr Boochani when asked if the end game his defiance was to enter the country from where all offshore detainees are now legally banned.
+"I don't like to go to Australia," said Mr Boochani when asked if the end game of his defiance was to enter the country that detained him in PNG.